MorelAntoine/42SH/README.md

 # 42sh

-Own shell base on TCSH made in C
+Own shell base on TCSH

     Dev period: 18 may 2016 - 05 june 2016